cnr-ibba/dockerfiles/compose/django/README.md

 Running Django+MySQL-uwsgi with docker-compose
 ==============================================

 This guide describe how to build a running Django+MySQl running with docker-compose.
 First of all copy all this directory in another location.
 You will modify something to develop your application.
 Next, rename the whole directory with a project name.
 In this example, all names are set to mysite.
 Replace all mysite occurences with your project name.
 All docker container instances will have such name as a prefix in their name.
 There are some directory that will be mounted as data volume: this will make easier to develop the code or re-spawn the docker application on another location using the same volume directory (as it would be for mysql-data directory).
 For this model, al MySQL data file will be placed in `mysql-data` directory inside this project; All django data will be placed in `django-data` directory inside this project.
 When such directories are created for the first time, there are created and mounted as a root directories.
-After permission can be fixed according user esigence.
+After permission can be fixed according user need.
 However processes like ngnix, uswgi and php-fpm work with a different user from root, and so files have to be accessed in read mode

 ## The docker-compose.yml file